tlswg/tls13-spec/draft-ietf-tls-tls13.md

   process the early data.
 It is not possible for the server to accept only a subset of the early data messages.

-In order to accept, early data, the server server MUST have accepted a PSK cipher suite and selected the the first key offered in the client's "pre_shared_key" extension.
+In order to accept early data, the server server MUST have accepted a PSK cipher suite and selected the the first key offered in the client's "pre_shared_key" extension.
 In addition, it MUST verify that the following values are consistent with those negotiated in the